panthistle/poparray/README.md

 ### About

 Object array generator/animator add-on for Blender.
-Developed and tested on Blender 3.6 LTS.
+Developed and tested on Blender 3.6 LTS and 4.2 LTS.
-Latest update: 11-Nov-2024
+Latest update: 28-Jan-2025

 ### Download and Install